You can only trade in your old phone through Google Store in Canada, Germany, Japan, the United Kingdom, and the United States.

-You can trade in your old phone for credit toward a new phone from the Google Store.
+You can trade in your old phone for credit from the Google Store.

-Even though you can send your trade-in device at any time, if it arrives more than 30 days after your new device was delivered it'll be assessed at current market value instead of your quoted estimate.
-Current market value is determined by the trade-in terms.
+You can send your trade-in device at any time.
+However, if your device arrives more than 30 days after your new device was delivered, it's assessed at current market value instead of your original quoted estimate.
+The current market value is determined by the trade-in terms and conditions.

 Step 1: Review your trade-in optionsChoose a new phone

-If you trade in your old phone, you can get a refund when you buy a new phone.
+If you choose to trade in your old phone, you can get a refund when you buy a new phone.

-- You can find the estimated value for your trade-in phone.
-It's valid for 30 days from when you receive your new phone.
+- The estimate is valid for 30 days from when you receive your new phone.

 - To add the new phone to your cart, select Add to cart.

-Tip: After you start your trade-in, you’ll get a confirmation email.
-Then, we’ll send you a kit with a pre-paid envelope so that you can send your old phone to us.
+Tip: After you start your trade-in process, you’ll get a confirmation email.
+To send your old phone to us, we’ll send you a kit with a prepaid envelope.

 Step 2: Send us your old phone